-Sea level rise scenarios combined with river flooding could see large parts of London inundated in the future, even with the current Thames barrier in place.
-The more central areas of London, to the south of the river are amongst most vulnerable.
-In some projections, water could inundate the lowest lying areas, creating temporary islands and peninsulas separated by shallow running reaches of water.
+Sea level rise scenarios combined with river flooding could see large parts of Central London under water in the future, even with the current Thames barrier in place.
+Based on the current science, large low-lying parts of Westminster, Southwark and Lambeth could be inundated creating temporary islands and peninsulas separated by shallow running reaches of water.

 The jetties that form part of Tidewalk might be experienced as ‘points of departure’ literally (in the imagined future where boats arrive and depart in this flooded landscape) and metaphorically, prompting and providing a forum for ongoing discussion.

 - A tube/metro style map showing the completed network of raised walkways and jetties as they might be in 2100.
 This would use current strategic flood risk mapping and other mapping data to inform the routes.

 - Based on this mapping, small stretches of the Tidewalk network will be physically created in real space, including one or more jetties.
 These real-life walkways will exist ‘as if’ they were fragments of the future network right at the beginning of construction.

 - Working with other artists /cultural organisations, Tidewalk route will become elevated viewing platforms, leading audience along an ‘art trail’ with street art on walls, building projections, sculpture and ‘happenings’ of all kinds experienced along the route.
 These works would broadly address the climate crisis.
 The ‘jetties’ would also, at times, become stages hosting talks, live music and other events.

 - Tidewalk may result in the temporary closure of minor roads to cars, while it runs, creating temporary public spaces, play streets etc. negotiated with the relevant local authorities.
 This could potentially link in with longer term ‘Low Traffic Neigbourhoods’ strategies.